P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Baking soda (for the brine).
 A half teaspoon dissolved in one cup of water creates the alkaline brine.
 This raises the pH on the surface of the meat, which prevents the protein strands from drying out during deep-frying.
 If you've ever added baking soda directly to chicken and noticed a soapy or metallic taste, the water in this brine dilutes it enough that you get the tenderizing effect without affecting the flavor.

 Lee Kum Kee Low Sodium Soy Sauce.
-This is the brand P.F.
-Chang’s uses, the one in the green bottle.
-Any soy sauce will work for the brine, but if you want to match the restaurant exactly, this is the one to get.
+This is the one that got me closest, the soy sauce in the green bottle.
+Any soy sauce will work for the brine, but if you want to match the restaurant version, this is the one to get.

 All-purpose flour and cornstarch (for the batter).
-The batter uses both in roughly equal amounts.
+The batter has both in roughly equal amounts.
 Flour gives the crust structure and cornstarch gives it crunch.

 Baking soda and baking powder (in the batter).
 Small amounts of both go into the batter.
 They create gas bubbles during frying that make the crust lighter and crispier than a straight flour-and-cornstarch dredge.

 Michiu cooking wine.
-A Cantonese and Taiwanese cooking wine that’s very similar to Shaoxing wine.
-P.F.
-Chang’s uses Michiu in this sauce.
-You can find it at most Asian grocery stores, and it’s available on Amazon.
-If you can’t find Michiu, Shaoxing wine works as a substitute.
+A Cantonese and Taiwanese cooking wine that's very similar to Shaoxing wine.
+It's what got the sauce closest in testing.
+You can find it at most Asian grocery stores, and it's available on Amazon.
+If you can't find Michiu, Shaoxing wine works as a substitute.

 White sugar.
 One full cup for four servings of sauce.
 This is the sweetener, not honey.
 The sugar dissolves completely into the liquid, creating a smooth sauce that coats the chicken evenly.